Amaan-N-K/MicroChess/readme.md

 # MicroChess by [Ajlal](https://github.com/AJP-432) and [Amaan](https://github.com/Amaan-N-K)

 # Description
 This is our game engine for the popular microchess game, a simplified version of chess.
+It is played on a 5 by 4 board and has no castling, pawn promotions and pawns can only move up one square.
 This project is written using Flask, offering a backend API to interact with the game and its rules.
 Coupled with an HTML interface, users can enjoy a seamless gaming experience on their browsers.

 # Prerequisites
 - Python 3.x